 But you may be wondering... why didn’t they do this before?

-And why was 92% of chip production taking place in Asia in the first place?
+And why was 92% of chip production based in Asia in the first place?

-Well, there is an interesting answer to that question and its one of the key reasons you could make so much money in the months ahead.
+Well, there is an interesting answer to that question... and it’s one of the key reasons you could make so much money in the months ahead.

-One Small Under-the Radar Company is Crucial to This Entire Project to Save the American Chip Industry
+One Small, Under-the Radar Company Is Crucial to This Entire Project to Save the American Chip Industry

 You see... the advanced semiconductor chips that have become the lifeblood of the American economy are some of the most impressive technological innovations known to mankind.

-A single chip can hold billions of transistors... each one 166,000 times smaller than a size of a single grain of sand.
+A single chip can hold billions of transistors... each one 166,000 times smaller than a single grain of sand.

-We are talking so tiny that you need an electron microscope that can cost upwards of $10 Million to see them...
+We’re talking so tiny that you’d need an electron microscope, which can cost upward of $10 million, to see them.

 Now, as you can imagine, these are not easily built.

-They require extreme precision.
+They require extreme precision...

-And beyond that, an ultra-level of purity that is almost unimaginable.
+And beyond that, an extreme level of purity that is almost unimaginable.

 A single speck of dust can ruin millions upon millions of chips.

-In fact, some just like this recently happened at one of Taiwan’s factories.
+In fact, something just like that recently happened at one of Taiwan’s factories.

-An entire run of microchips was destroyed and it cost the company $550 million.
+An entire batch of microchips was destroyed... and it cost the company $550 million.